wiseman-timelord/Chat-VulkanLlama/README.md

 1) When detecting models, user should be able to assign 1 of 3-4 preset syntax, to additional text in the list in "./models/identify.log", and then re-use this preference in future.
 Tried for 1 day to implement this, need try again sometime, seemingly simple, but GPT couldnt figure it out.
 Try again sometime.
 Will try again sometime.
 2) Start window_1 with model selection, then engine window.
 Start Window_2 with roleplay configuration, then as a interface for, displaying output and producing input.
 Tried for 1 day to implement this through IPC, last error was "Socket accept error: [Errno 22] Invalid argument".
 Alternatively it can be done through, "config.yaml" or maybe a new "interact.json".
 Will try again sometime.
 3) When all is done, need to update docs with the new, improvements and upgrades.
 Only slightly depreciated currently.

+### DEVELOPMENT NOTES:
+Not working upon investigation and it worked before.
+It needs, update & rebrand...
+- Must get LlmCppPsAgent working before LlmCppPyChat
+- The program is now named LlmCppChat, the program should reflect this.
+- The batches for this program need dp0 adding, and updating to not request Admin, users shoudl right click run as admin.
+- The program needs to work from LM Studio through, "tokentrim" and "llmlite", this will make it, faster and more future proof.
+- multi-model needs  to be implemented correctly, forget this until memory upgrade.
+Remove any multi-model currently present.
+- the user should be be prompted with a menu to set the syntax for that model, and have relating persistance.
+- yaml format for the now "./data/identify.log".

 ### WARNINGS:
 * Using the experimental version of llama-cpp-python will possibly break support for GGML or other applications that use llama-cpp, ensure to, use environment or perform a backup, before running the install process.
 If you want a GGML version of the program, then consult versions <=1.03 of LlmCppPy-Bot, but the emotions code will still be faulty.